 Having a permanent physical disability can make your child’s life much more difficult.
 Your child may have difficulty performing tasks that would be easy for able-bodied children.
 He or she may need medical treatment for the injury for the rest of his or her life, including physical therapy, prescription medications and possibly mental therapy to deal with the psychological effects of having a disability.

-Fortunately, a Cincinnati brachial plexus lawyer may be able to pursue compensation for your child's current and future medical bills related to the injury, including physical therapy, doctor appointments, surgeries, prescription medications, and pain and suffering.
+Fortunately, a Cincinnati brachial plexus attorney may be able to pursue compensation for your child’s current and future medical bills related to the injury, including physical therapy, doctor appointments, surgeries, prescription medications, and pain and suffering.

 Ohio places no limitation on the amount of economic compensation in a medical malpractice lawsuit.
 This means our brachial plexus lawyers in Cincinnati can pursue the full value of medical expenses, lost wages and the cost of hiring a caretaker.

 However, Ohio does have a limit on the amount of non-economic damages you can pursue, this includes things like pain and suffering.
 According to Ohio Revised Code (ORC) 2323.43(A)(2), non-economic compensation cannot exceed $250,000 or three times the amount of economic losses, whichever amount is greater.
 However, if the greater amount is three times your economic losses, you cannot recover more than $350,000.

 There is an exception to this in ORC 2323.43(3), which says compensation can go up to $500,000 if the victim is suffering from either of the following: